When traveling to Japan, you’ll need to make sure your passport is ready to go; and this includes having a compliant Japan passport photo taken.

 - Quantity needed in application: 2.

 Japan Passport Photo Size Requirements Guide

-Japan Passport Photo and Visa Photo Requirements, Rules, Guidelines, and specifications
+Japan Passport Photo and Visa Photo Requirements, Rules, Guidelines, and Specifications

 - No sunglasses or tinted lenses are allowed.
-If you do wear prescription glasses, be sure the frames are not blocking your eyes.
+If you wear prescription glasses, be sure the frames are not blocking your eyes.

-- Though a dress code isn’t specified, it’s advisable to not wear a white shirt as it will blend with the background.
+- Though a dress code isn’t specified, it’s advisable not to wear a white shirt as it will blend with the background.
 You want to be contrasted in the image and have a distinction from the background.